 Likewise, Pericles paid for the annual production of comedic and dramatic plays at the Acropolis.
 (Wealthy people offset some of these costs by paying voluntary taxes called liturgies.)
 Dramatists like Aeschylus, Sophocles and Euripides and the comic playwright Aristophanes all won a great deal of renown for their depictions of relationships between men and gods, citizens and polis and fate and justice.

 These plays, like the Parthenon, still epitomize the cultural achievements of classical Greece.
-Along with the histories of Herodotus and Thucydides and the ideas of the physician Hippokrates, they are defined by logic, pattern and order, and they have in common a faith in humanism above all else.
-These are the attributes that today aer associated with the art, the culture and even the politics of the era.
+Along with the histories of Herodotus and Thucydides and the ideas of the physician Hippokrates, they are defined by logic, pattern and order and a faith in humanism above all else.
+These are the attributes that today are associated with the art, the culture and even the politics of the era.

 The Peloponnesian War

 Unfortunately, none of these cultural achievements translated into political stability.
 Athenian imperialism had alienated its partners in the Delian League, particularly Sparta, and this conflict played out in the decades-long Peloponnesian War (431–404 B.C.).

 The eventual Spartan victory in the Peloponnesian War meant that Athens lost its political primacy, but Athenian cultural life—the essence of classical Greece—continued apace in the fourth century B.C..
 By the second half of the century, however, disorder reigned within the former Athenian empire.
 This disorder made possible the conquest of Greece by the Macedonian kings Philip II and his son, Alexander the Great (338–323 B.C.)—a conquest that marked the end of the classical period and the beginning of the